-I was leaning towards natural fibers and one day it dawned on me – cotton really isn’t a natural fiber anymore.
+I was leaning towards natural fibers when one day it dawned on me – cotton really isn’t a natural fiber anymore.
+Gasp!
 When did that happen?

 However, GMO cotton is not just grown in the US.
 It’s also grown on 25 million hectares around the world – mostly the US, India, China and Pakistan, but also in Argentina, Australia, Brazil, Burkina Faso, Burma, Columbia, Costa Rica, Egypt, Mexico, Paraguay, South and Africa Sudan.